Nigeria’s Safe Schools Initiative Now Recognised Globally as Model for Implementation, Says FG

 The minister stressed that Nigeria now stands proudly alongside Spain, Argentina, and Norway as core planning countries for the Safe Schools Declaration, adding: “In May, we will showcase our achievements at the Declaration’s 10th anniversary.”

-Uzoka-Anite assured Nigerians that “as we continue to stabilize our economy, we remain committed to protecting our most valuable assets—our children and their education”.
+Uzoka-Anite assured that “as we continue to stabilize our economy, we remain committed to protecting our most valuable assets—our children and their education.”

 She noted that when Nigeria invests in keeping schools safe, it invests in its future.

-The Permanent Secretary, Special Duties, Mr. Raymond Omenka Omachi, stated that the ministry will continue to create an enabling environment for the successful implementation of the various policy objectives of the Federal Government.
+The Permanent Secretary, Special Duties, Mr. Raymond Omenka Omachi assured that the Ministry will continue to create an enabling environment for the successful implementation of the various policy objectives of the federal government.